How We Got Here: The Greater Pittsburgh Cluster of Unitarian Universalist Churches

 In the spring of 2013, Rev. Herndon invited the ministers of our area churches to join in forming an organizational structure that would encourage greater connection and collaboration between the ministers, program staff, lay leaders, and parishioners of the area churches.
 This was in part a response to the replacement of the districts of the Unitarian Universalist Association with a new plan of regionalization which would require greater local self-reliance.
 Pittsburgh area ministers and lay leaders began meeting in 2013 to write bylaws, assemble a Board of Directors, and organize the first Cluster Assembly, which was held in November 2014.
 Future Cluster Assemblies and other communal events will continue this process of building relationships around our shared UU values and vision.

 The spark of our free faith, inspiring a liberal religious view, has been present in this region for over 200 years.
 Though small, it has given rise to the establishment of eleven religious communities dedicated to living out our UU Principles among ourselves and in our world.
-The Greater Pittsburgh Cluster of Unitarian Universalist Churches connects these communities in celebration of our common purpose and our persistent hope.
+The Unitarian Universalists of Greater Pittsburgh connects these communities in celebration of our common purpose and our persistent hope.